ni/measurement-plugin-converter-python/ni-measurement-ui-creator/docs/HLD/ni_measurement_ui_creator_hld.md

 ## Future Plans

-- To integrate this tool with measurement plugin converter to automate UI creation along with code migration.
+- To integrate this tool with a measurement plugin converter to automate UI creation along with code migration.